 Once the month of January and its post-Christmas period of healthy eating is over, it’s time to prepare for the next stretch of sugary and fatty foods – the carnival season.
 The Swiss carnival is called Fasnacht in Swiss German, which originated from the word fasten (fasting).

-There are Fasnacht celebrations all over Switzerland, but the larger (and historically important) ones are held in the catholic cantons; in the old days, luxury items and celebrations like carnivals were forbidden in the protestant cantons.
-Two of the most famous celebrations are held in Basel and Lucerne.
+There are Fasnacht celebrations all over Switzerland, but the larger ones are held in the catholic cantons; in the old days, luxury items and celebrations like carnivals were forbidden in the protestant cantons.
+This is the reason why Zwinglian Zurich doesn’t have a carnival tradition.
+Two of the most famous celebrations are held in Basel and Lucerne (Basel is an exception with its background of a protestant canton).

 While the costumes and traditions vary greatly across the country, most carnival foods are sugary and fatty.
-While we all still enjoy indulging in those treats, not many Swiss actually fast during Lent anymore these days, but I remember it well from my Swiss childhood in the 1980ies and its absence of chocolates, sweets, and so on.
+While we all still enjoy indulging in those treats, not many Swiss actually fast during Lent anymore these days, but I remember it well from my Swiss childhood in the 1980ies and its absence of chocolates and sweets.

 With so many languages, regions and different traditions, it’d be impossible to list all Swiss Fasnacht specialities, but here’s a list of the most famous ones you can buy in most of Switzerland.

 Little thighs (or legs) or Schenkeli is another deep-fried, sweet Fasnacht treat.
 It’s a sweet, plain dough with a hint of lemon zest that is deep-fried.
 It tastes a bit like a plain dougnut, but is much firmer in consistency.
 Some people think they taste a little dry; I do like them with a cup of strong English tea.
 During carnival time you can get them in any supermarket or even better in a bakery as they’re best eaten on the same day.
-Or, of course, you could make them yourself if you don’t mind deep-frying.
-Photo: Migrosmagazin.ch
+Or, of course, you could make them yourself if you don’t mind deep-frying (German language recipe here).
+Photo: Swissmilk.ch

 Deep-fried again, but this time with a filling.
 Ziger is a special kind of cheese which isn’t produced widely anymore these days, so this speciality is now usually produced with ricotta or quark.
 Zigerkrapfen are a perfect combination of a delicious, moist filling made of quark or ricotta, ground almonds, sugar, cinnamon, sultanas and lemon juice, wrapped in a sweet dough, and then deep-fried and sprinkled with cinnamon sugar.
 Very tasty.
+Here’s the Betty Bossi recipe.
 Photo: Betty Bossi

 The canton of Basel-Stadt, the place of one of the largest Fasnacht celebrations, offers as many Fasnacht foods.
 For example the Basler Fastenwähe (Basel fasting pie), a prezel-like bread, sprinkled with cumin seeds.
 The famous Basler Mehlsuppe (Basel flour soup) and the cheese or onion tarts are other famous Fasnacht treats which the Basel people love to eat in the morning after the Morgestraich, the famous and very colourful opening parade of the Basel Fasnacht on Monday, 4am.